 3/8″, 1/2″, and 5/8″ 4-40 machine screws and nuts and 1/4″ #2 screws from McMaster-Carr .
 I originally started out by tapping the holes in the plastic parts but I found that the screws worked just fine when driven into the raw holes with an electric drill-driver.
 The 624Z bearings fit tightly into the servo mounts, so heating the bearings before pressing them into the mount made assembly easier.

 Important note: the servos need to be ‘centered’ (i.e. set to 90 degrees) before they are attached and assembled into the leg parts.
 The ‘select’ button on the PS2 controller provides a convenient way to set the outputs to all the servos to 90 degrees, which is the center value.
 This drawing from below shows the Tibia and Femur servos at their 90 degree positions for reference.
 The coxa servo center is just where you’d think it would be – with the bracket facing directly outward for each leg.

-- a YEP 20A HV (2~12S) SBEC to power the servos bought from Hobby King.
+- a YEP 20A HV (2~12S) SBEC to power the servos.
 I removed the shrink wrap and remounted it in a 3D printed base, which required resoldering the power leads.
 The regulator was set to output 6 volts by placing the jumper in the appropriate spot.

 - a Logitech PS2 wireless controller and receiver.
 I carefully removed the receiver circuit board from its case using a Dremel cutting wheel and remounted it in a 3D printed base.
 The excellent ps2x_lib code library from Bill Porter was used in the software to interface with the PS2 receiver.
 Bill’s website has a page for troubleshooting issues if your PS2 doesn’t work right with your Arduino.
 I made a couple changes to the ps2x_lib library for it to work with my controller – see the bottom of this page for the modifications to see if they could help you in case you’re having trouble.

-- a 5000mAh 3S 20C LiPo battery from Hobby King.
+- a 5000mAh 3S 20C LiPo battery.
 I happened to have this pack on-hand, but the robot probably would work fine with a smaller mAh capacity and possibly a 2 cell 2S pack instead.
 If a 2S battery is used, some minor changes will need to be made to the battery voltage monitor in the code.

 I also used two 7×15 hole perfboards as servo headers, and a 9×17 hole perfboard for the LED status display board.
 There are just a handful of discrete components besides this.
 See the complete parts list and schematics below.